cstabb/elden-brain/README.md

 ## Bandwidth considerations

 Elden Brain works by scraping information from the web to generate Markdown pages.
-Please be thoughtful and aware of bandwidth when using this tool—keep your use of create --all to a minimum, test your config.ini changes by creating a single page, etc.
+Please be thoughtful and considerate of bandwidth when using this tool—keep your use of create --all to a minimum, test your config.ini changes by creating a single page, etc.

 By default, downloaded assets (namely images) are *not* re-downloaded when a local page is recreated.